What Is an Inquest?

 Find out more in our advice guide A Families Guide to Inquests

-When other parties are represented, it can feel like an uneven playing field — especially when you are grieving.
+This can make the process feel unbalanced. — especially when you are grieving.

-- Explaining what the process means and what to expect
+- Understand the process and what to expect

-- Requesting the right witnesses and asking the right questions
+- Request the right witnesses and ask the right questions at the hearing

-- Supporting you to prepare a family statement (or speaking on your behalf)
+- Support you to prepare a family statement (or speak on your behalf)

-- Ensuring important issues — including Article 2 (Right to Life) — are properly considered
+- Consider whether Article 2 (Right to Life) applies

-- Dealing with any press before, during and after the hearing
+- Deal with any press before, during and after the hearing

-Most importantly we help you feel supported, informed and not alone.
+Most importantly, you will feel supported, informed, and not alone.

 Before the Inquest

-- Advise on the inquest scope and key issues to explore
+- Advise on the scope of the investigation

 After the Inquest

-- Explain the conclusion and what it means
+- Explain the final conclusion in plain English

-- Discuss next steps, including whether there may be a civil claim
+- Discuss possible next steps, including legal claims

-- Support you in understanding funding and options going forward
+- Support you with funding and future options

-We understand that costs can be a major worry — and it shouldn’t be a barrier to getting support.
+We understand that legal costs are a major worry — however it shouldn’t be a barrier to getting legal support.

-We hold a Legal Aid contract, and where funding may be available, we can:
+We hold a Legal Aid contract and can:

-If you’re unsure — speak to us anyway.
-We’ll be open and straightforward about options.
+If you’re unsure, speak to us anyway.
+We’ll be open and straightforward about funding options.
+We can explore all areas of funding for you and we also offer competitive fees for privately-funded cases if needed.

 Why Choose Howells for an Inquest?